-welcome to the newest “works in progress” series. these songs are the early recordings for a full-length solo record called, “Spark Meet Gasoline.” some may change before they’re done. some may be disappeared. all are distributed under a Creative Commons BY-NC-SA license, meaning you’re free (encouraged!) to share, remix, and rework all songs as long as you credit my stuff and share your work under the same terms.
+welcome to another in the “works in progress” series. these songs are the early recordings for a full-length solo record called, “Spark Meet Gasoline.” some may change before they’re done. some may be disappeared. all are distributed under a Creative Commons BY-NC-SA license, meaning you’re free (encouraged!) to share, remix, and rework all songs as long as you credit my stuff and share your work under the same terms.
 Strange Angels will find a link to an additional song, every month, in an email sent on the day of this post.

 lyrics and essays